 So as I was thinking about my original question and framing it in the light of the above main headings, I'm considering this: as a tech director am I encouraging the use of technology to do new things in new ways, or simply letting teachers digitize what they are already doing?
-Do we still have 20th century learning (sadly the conclusion that I came to was yes we do) and in that case should the role of a tech director be redundant?
-Does our current focus on standards get in the way of inquiry and curiosity (again, yes it does seem to), and how can I encourage the use of technology to have students reach out more to experts in the global community?
+Do we still have 20th century learning and in that case should the role of a tech director be redundant?
+Does our current focus on standards get in the way of inquiry and curiosity, and how can I encourage the use of technology to have students reach out more to experts in the global community?
 How can we use technology to help students ask and find the answers to deeper questions than just those demanded by standards (most of which could be Googled)?
 How do we find time for our teachers to "play" and so learn in the same way that we encourage our young students to do?
 Does having the word "tech" in the job description limit me too much?

 By the way the photos that I've included in this post are from my walk today around the Worli Fishing Village and South Mumbai where I was contemplating change.
 A lot of the images show the traditional life in the foreground, and change that is threatening this life in the background.